dplassgit/ssl-compilers/docs/LANGUAGE.md

 `(variable) = (expression)`

-Expressions are limited to a simple assignment, a single unary or a single binary expression, e.g.,
+Expressions are limited to a simple assignment or a single binary expression, e.g.,

 `a = 3.0`